 - All packaging is sourced within the UK from reputable suppliers.

 I also take steps to ensure my manufacturing processes are as sustainable as possible.
 The earrings in my collections are carefully and lovingly made to hopefully last you for many years.
-Here are some of the ways I try to minimise my environmental impact while making my earrings:

 - I cure larger batches at once rather than little and often to conserve electricity.